| |

 I knocked out for hours in this “hotel” room.
 If you have a longer layover and access to the Al Safwa…RUN to the QSpa area and try and get a room.

-How To Get Access To Al Safwa Lounge
+Entry To Al Safwa

 Privilege Club Platinum members traveling Business Class with Qatar Airways are allowed in, as well as Oneworld First Class passengers.
+Or passengers with a First Class Qatar ticket of course.

-But there’s also a little “hack”.
+But what I said there’s a little “hack”?

 Business Class flights on Qatar Airways that are to countries within the Middle East are classified as “First Class”.
 For example, I had a business class ticket to Cairo, Egypt from Doha…but that is technically “first class”… therefore I had entry to the Al Safwa.
-Hopefully that makes sense
+Hopefully that makes sense.

 This is your easiest way into the Al Safwa First Class Lounge.
 The points redemptions, as well as cash fares to Cairo, Riyadh, Dubai, etc are “reasonable” for normal people.